wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ---

-4.&emsp;The Atonement is the only defence that cannot be used destructively because it is not a device you made.
+4. The Atonement is the only defence that cannot be used destructively because it is not a device you made.
 ²The Atonement *principle* was in effect long before the Atonement began.
 ³The principle was love and the Atonement was an *act* of love.
 ⁴Acts were not necessary before the separation, because belief in space and time did not exist.